pablomateo/quantum_computing_learning_stack/README.md

 ## Podcasts
 - :sound:[Meet the meQuanics][Meet the meQuanics] - Interviews with key quantum computing figures.
-- :sound[Quantum Computing Now][Quantum Computing Now] - Podcast by Ethan Hansen covering three main topics: the basics of quantum computing, interviews and the latest news.
+- :sound:[Quantum Computing Now][Quantum Computing Now] - Podcast by Ethan Hansen covering three main topics: the basics of quantum computing, interviews and the latest news.

 ----